 From 2019/20, HESA data about academic subjects is based upon the Higher Education Classification of Subjects (HECoS).
 HECoS was developed to replace the Joint Academic Coding System (JACS).
 A Common Aggregation Hierarchy (CAH) has been developed to provide standard groupings of subjects that provide consistent aggregations for analysis.
 Full detail can be found in the subject definition.
 Benchmarks for the Widening participation tables use CAH first level grouping 1.
 For further details please see the changes page.

 There are known areas in which the pandemic has had some impact on the 2019/20 Student data.
 Expand this box for more information.

 The outbreak of the COVID-19 pandemic was declared in March 2020 part way through the 2019/20 academic year.
 The pandemic did not have any notable impact on student enrolment figures for 2019/20, but did have an impact on qualifications awarded.
 Qualifications awarded are not used in the widening participation indicators, but are used in the non-continuation indicators.

 The purpose of the indicators is to provide an objective measure of how the UK higher education (HE) sector is performing.

-Three key areas are covered, the first of which is widening participation and is the focus of this summary looking at the proportion of entrants among those from underrepresented backgrounds and those in receipt of disabled students’ allowance (DSA).
-Future publications this year will look at student retention and graduate employment.
-Only UK domiciled undergraduate entrants to publicly funded UK HE providers and the University of Buckingham are considered.
+Two key areas are covered, with the first of these being widening participation.
+This is the focus of this summary, which explores the proportion of entrants from disadvantaged backgrounds or in receipt of Disabled Students’ Allowance (DSA).
+Future publications this year will look at student retention, UK domiciled undergraduate entrants to HE providers.

-In contrast to previous years, we consider only two potential measures of background, namely the state school marker and the POLAR3 indicator.
+We examine two potential measures of background, namely the state school marker and the POLAR4 low participation indicator.